hyling/kean.github.io/_posts/2016-01-26-image-caching.markdown

 `NSURLSession` also provides a comprehensive set of delegate methods.
 One those methods is [URLSessionSession(_:&#8203;dataTask:&#8203;willCacheResponse:&#8203;completionHandler:)](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSessionDataDelegate_protocol/index.html#//apple_ref/occ/intfm/NSURLSessionDataDelegate/URLSession:dataTask:willCacheResponse:completionHandler:) from `NSURLSessionDataDelegate` which.
 It might be used to prevent caching of specific URLs, providing a custom `userInfo` for cache responses and more.
 Note that this method is called only if the `NSURLSession` decides to cache the response.
 You can't use it to force `NSURLSession` to cache responses which headers explicitly disable caching.

-One of the other great things about `NSURLSession` is that it has its own way of limiting a number of concurrent connections via `HTTPMaximumConnectionsPerHost` property of the `NSURLSessionConfiguration`.
+One of the other great things about `NSURLSession` is that it has its own way of limiting the number of concurrent connections via `HTTPMaximumConnectionsPerHost` property of the `NSURLSessionConfiguration`.
 It only limits the number of HTTP connections and not the number of concurrent session tasks (`NSURLSessionTask`).
-Given that, if the client start a new request which can be served by a fresh cached response then it would be served immediately, no matter how many other tasks are executing at the given moment.
+Given that, if the client starts a new request which can be served by a fresh cached response then it would be served immediately, no matter how many other tasks are executing at the given moment.

 *Again, I've just scratched the surface here, definitely check out [URL Session Programming Guide](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html#//apple_ref/doc/uid/10000165-BCICJDHA) if you haven't done that yet.*